Pizone-ai/RSSFlow-doc/docs/privacy/en.md

-# Privacy Policy for RSS Flow Plus
+# RSSFlow Reader Privacy Policy

-Last updated: [Current Date]
+Last updated: [2024-12-16]

 ## Introduction
-RSS Flow Plus ("we", "our", or "us") is committed to protecting your privacy.
+RSSFlow Reader ("we", "our", or "us") is committed to protecting your privacy.
 This Privacy Policy explains how our Chrome extension handles and protects your data.

 ## Data Handling
 ### Locally Stored Data: